reneintveld/gettingandcleaningdata/CodeBook.md

 ## Introduction project

-In this project, our goal will be goal is to prepare tidy data that can be used for later analysis from data sourced by wearable computing.
+In this project, our goal will be to prepare tidy data that can be used for later analysis from data sourced by wearable computing.
 Please refer to README.md for a further background on this project.

 ## Source data